TNEI-Services/IPSA/docs/IscMechSwCapacitor.rst

      - Sets or returns the inductor step size in MVAr.
    * - Float
      - TargetVoltagePU
      - Sets or returns the target voltage in per unit.
+Note when the MSC is branch reactive power controlled, this is the target power factor.
    * - Float
      - BandwidthPC
      - Sets or returns the bandwidth of acceptable voltage in percentage.